 Flashbacks, anxiety and depression rushed in and set the stage.
 It was as though the emotions that couldn't sink into my 17-year-old colon cancer-fighting brain over a decade ago crouched hidden in the shadows for just the right time.
 Losing cancer-fighting moms, removing benign polyps during my colonoscopy and battling virus after virus due to my weakened immune system got the best of me.

 A whole squad of emotions that warmed the bench for quite some time were suddenly put into the game.

 For the first time, I felt the full weight of what it's like to face cancer.
 I felt crazy since I wasn't actually facing the physical fight again.
-Yet the emotional and mental fight was on.
-But it wasn't that simple - as if facing cancer itself was not complex enough.
+The emotional and mental fight was on.
+But it wasn't that simple, as if facing cancer itself was not complex enough.

 Any cancer fighter knows the disease doesn't wait to appear until you're ready for it.
 It drops into an already-burdened life.
 As I focused on healing from cancer, my target expanded so I could fully heal.

 Just like a cure for disease takes killing all cancer cells, freedom meant facing all life traumas - not just one.
 I had to face all of life's pains, not just cancer.

 I've not blogged or posted about this process very much over the past year.
 It's not easy to disclose these types of events.
 As much as I love the keyboard, words alone cannot always convey a full story or the searing pain surrounding it.